43 Geography Trivia Questions [With Answers]

 9. Which country has the most UNESCO World Heritage Sites?
 (Hard)

-Why it trips people: China sits right behind at 60 sites, and plenty of players assume it already passed Italy.
+Why it trips people: China sits right behind at 61 (both countries added exactly one site in Busan), and plenty of players assume it already passed Italy.
 France and Spain feel like contenders too.
-For several years running, the Italy-China race has come down to a single site.
+For several years running, the Italy-China race has come down to a single site, so check the count again after each summer’s committee meeting before you put this one in a quiz.

 10. Which country’s flag is not rectangular?
 (Hard)